DaintyJet/VChat_ASLR_Intro/README.md

     > Certain types of vulnerabilities can also make it possible to bypass ASLR using what is referred to as a partial overwrite.
 This technique relies on an attacker being able to overwrite the low-order bits of an address (which are not subject to randomization by ASLR) without perturbing the higher-order bits (which are randomized by ASLR).
 [2]

 ### ASLR with DEP Bypass
-> At this point in time there have been multiple exploits which have demonstrated that it is possible in practice to bypass the combination of DEP+ASLR in the context of certain application domains (such as browsers and third party applications).
+> At this point in time, there have been multiple exploits that have demonstrated that it is possible in practice to bypass the combination of DEP+ASLR in the context of certain application domains (such as browsers and third-party applications).
 These exploits have bypassed ASLR through the use of predictable DLL mappings, address space information disclosures, or JIT spraying and have bypassed DEP through the use of return-oriented programming (or some simpler variant thereof) or JIT spraying.
-In many cases these exploits have relied on predictable mappings caused by DLLs that ship with third party components or by JIT compilation capabilities included in non-default browser plugins.
+In many cases, these exploits have relied on predictable mappings caused by DLLs that ship with third-party components or by JIT compilation capabilities included in non-default browser plugins.
 This means that these exploits will fail if the required components are not installed.
 [2]

 ## How to enable ASLR for Windows applications?